Photoactive yellow protein

 In molecular biology, the PYP domain (photoactive yellow protein) is a p-coumaric acid-binding protein domain.
 They are present in various proteins in bacteria.

 PYP is a highly soluble globular protein with an alpha/beta fold structure.
 It is a member of the PAS domain superfamily, which also contains a variety of other kinds of photosensory proteins.

 PYP was first discovered in 1985.

 A recently (2016) developed chemogenetic system named FAST (Fluorescence-Activating and absorption Shifting Tag) was engineered from PYP to specifically and reversibly bind a series of hydroxybenzylidene rhodanine (HBR) derivatives for their fluorogenic properties.
 Upon interaction with FAST, the fluorogen is locked into a fluorescent conformation unlike when in solution.
 This new protein labelling system is used in a variety of microscopy and cytometry setups.

 p-Coumaric acid

-p-Coumaric acid is a cofactor of Photoactive yellow protein|photoactive yellow proteins.
+p-Coumaric acid is a cofactor of PYP.
 Adducts of p-coumaric acid bound to PYP form crystals that diffract well for x-ray crystallography experiments.
 These structural studies have provided insight into photosensitive proteins, e.g. the role of hydrogen bonding, molecular isomerization and photoactivity.

 Photochemical transitions

 It was originally believed that due to light emissions resembling that of retinal bound rhodopsin, the photosensor molecule bound to PYP should resemble the structure of retinal bound rhodopsin, the photosensor molecule bound to PYP should resemble the structure of retinal.
-Scientists were therefore amazed when the PYP Cys 69 was bound by a thiol ester linkage as the light sensitive prosthetic group p-coumaric acid.
+Scientists were therefore amazed when the PYP Cys 69 was bound by a thiol ester linkage to the light sensitive prosthetic group p-coumaric acid.
 During the photoreactive mechanism: